liza-tennant/moral_MARL/README.md

 pip install -r requirements.txt
 ```

+## The problem

+Existing studies implement multi-agent Reinforcement Learning (MARL) with agents all learning according to a similar reward function (usually, indicating Selfish reward).
+Therefore a gap remians in understanding emergent behaviours and outcomes in MARL interactions among societies of heterogeneous agents.
+In this paper, we simulate multi-agent learning in societies of morally diverse agents, implementing a partner selection mechanism (Anastassacos et al., 2020) as well as a mechanism for learning to play a dilemma game based on Deep Q-Learning.
+We evaluate selection patterns including coalition formation, and behaviours emerging in the dilemma game, including exploitation of some player types by others.
+Finally, we also observe interesting impacts of the prevalenve of certain prosocial agents in a society on the learning of a Selfish agent.

 ## The environment

 This code can be used to run a simulation of social dilemma games within populations agents - at every step, an agent M selects an opponent O, and then M and O play a one-shot Prisoner's Dilemma game.
 We use a Reinforcement Learning paradigm where each agent learns accoridng to a reward signal:
 The reward is defined by the agent's payoff in a game:
 ![Payoffs for players M and O](pics/payoffs.png)

-We use a pradigm where each gent learns how to select a partner AND learns how to play the game using the same reward signal.
+We use a pradigm where each agent learns how to select a partner AND learns how to play the game using the same reward signal.

 ## The agents